-Currently, she is working on several projects that creatively connect her interests in literacy, rhetoric, citizenship, and pedagogy.
+She is working on several projects creatively connecting her interests in literacy, rhetoric, citizenship, and pedagogy.
 One of these projects examines public pedagogies and literacy practices that support global citizenship education.
-Through an examination of BTS, a renowned Korean band, and their global fandom, ARMY, she is working to understand the possibilities for global citizenship educations to occur across languages, borders, and cultures.
-She is also working with a team to create the #BTSSyllabus, a resource to provide support for those teaching and researching about BTS.
-Dr. Epps-Robertson serves on the editorial board of the Rhizomatic Revolution Review , the first interdisciplinary academic journal dedicated to the study of the impact of BTS.
+Through exploring BTS, a renowned Korean band, and their global fandom, ARMY, she is working to understand the possibilities for global citizenship education to occur across languages, borders, and cultures.
+She is also working with a team to create the #BTSSyllabus, a resource to support those teaching and researching BTS.
+For more on her current projects, please see the descriptions listed here.

 In addition to research, writing, and teaching, Dr. Epps-Robertson collaborates to support writers through online writing groups and programs.